 The gat4601 gene is based on the sequence of three genes from the common soil bacterium Bacillus licheniformis.
 B. licheniformis is an approved bacterial source for the production of a number of enzymes used as food processing aids.
-B. licheniformis is widespread in the environment, and is not associated with any safety concerns.
+B. licheniformis is widespread in the environment, and is not generally associated with any safety concerns.

-The gm-hra gene is derived from soybean.
-The herbicide tolerant GM-HRA encoded by the gm-hra gene differs from the native soybean GM-ALS protein at two specific amino acids.
+The GM-HRA protein encoded by the gm-hra gene derived from soybean differs from the native soybean ALS protein at two specific amino acids.